 13. Term; Termination

-Subject to the terms and conditions set forth in this Exhibit A and the Agreement, and payment by Customer of the corresponding Fees, Maintenance and Support shall be provided to Customer during the period ending the earlier of the end of the applicable License Term, or the period specified in the corresponding Order Form.
+Subject to the terms and conditions set forth in these Maintenance and Support terms and conditions and the Agreement, and payment by Customer of the corresponding Fees, Maintenance and Support shall be provided to Customer during the period ending the earlier of the end of the applicable License Term, or the period specified in the corresponding Order Form.

 14. End of Life Policy